 - What are the causes and consequences of the changes?

 - What are the uncontrollable changes?

 - Are the performance indicators adequate?

-- Can we abandon tracking of non-material changes?
+- Can we abandon the tracking of non-material changes?

 - Develop Action Plans

-- Identify changes of high importance and probability.
+- Identify changes in high importance and probability.

 - Identify management activities that require action.